udacity/CarND-MPC-Project/README.md

 Frankly, I've never been involved in a project with multiple IDE profiles before.
 I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
-My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.
+Most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.